Dr. Na Zhai Clinic Acupuncture & Chinese Medicine

 In the acupuncture group, a small white area persisted in the subcortex, indicating that the treatment's neuroprotective effect did not fully reach this region.
 This limitation is likely due to the inherently lower baseline blood circulation in the subcortical area compared to the cortex.
 The cerebral perfusion image below, taken under microscopy, illustrates this fundamental difference in vascular supply between the two regions.

-You raise a vital point.
-In reality, stroke is often the culmination of a slow process—years of systemic strain on the cardiovascular and neural systems.
-By the time the emergency occurs, the body's inherent self-healing capacity is often depleted and too limited to mount an adequate response.
+This is a vital point.
+In reality, a stroke is often the culmination of a slow, progressive process—years of systemic strain on the cardiovascular and neural systems.
+By the time the emergency occurs, the body’s inherent self-healing capacity is often depleted and insufficient to mount an adequate response.

 This is precisely where our findings suggest acupuncture plays a critical role.
 It appears to act as a powerful systemic regulator and resource mobilizer.
 Rather than targeting just one area, acupuncture seems to coordinate a whole-body response.
 It prompts the cardiovascular system to work more efficiently, potentially increasing cardiac output and redirecting circulation to prioritize the brain.

-In essence, acupuncture doesn't just "add" something new; it empowers and optimizes the body's existing self-healing systems during a crisis.
+In essence, acupuncture does not simply "add" something new; it empowers and optimizes the body’s existing self-healing systems during a crisis.
 By enhancing systemic coordination and circulation, it can help secure a far better recovery than the compromised body could achieve on its own.

 Conclusion

-Therefore, acupuncture is not only effective for chronic conditions but also demonstrates remarkable potential as an adjunct therapy in acute emergency situations, such as stroke.
+My journey from skeptic to researcher revealed that acupuncture is not only effective for chronic conditions but also demonstrates remarkable potential as an adjunct therapy in acute emergencies, such as stroke.

 Acupuncture by Dr. Na Zhai Springfield IL